Scott L. Nelson

 Attorney, Public Citizen Litigation Group

-Both in private practice and at Public Citizen, Mr. Nelson's law practice has centered on civil litigation and on civil and criminal appellate practice, including practice before the United States Supreme Court.
+Both in private practice and at Public Citizen, Mr. Nelson's law practice has centered on civil litigation and appellate practice, including practice before the United States Supreme Court.
 His clients have included a former President of the United States, a sitting United States District Judge, the American Bar Association, and the American Historical Association.
+Mr. Nelson's practice has involved him in arbitrations, administrative trial-type hearings, trials in federal court, and appeals in both federal and state court systems.
+He has argued four cases before the United States Supreme Court.

 Mr. Nelson is admitted to the bars of the District of Columbia and the Commonwealth of Pennsylvania, as well as numerous federal courts.